oyvindeh/ucss/README.md

 command line arguments.

 uCSS follows links by default.
-But there may be specific files, or whole subdomains, that you don't want to check.
+But there may be specific files, or whole subfolders, that you don't want to check.
 These can be listed inside pages.exclude.
-If you want to exclude a whole subdomain, use a wildcard ("*") at the end of the url (please see [example config file](https://github.com/operasoftware/ucss/blob/master/examples/config_ucss.js)).
+If you want to exclude a whole subfolder, use a wildcard ("*") at the end of the url (please see [example config file](https://github.com/operasoftware/ucss/blob/master/examples/config_ucss.js)).

 In other cases, you may want to visit just a single file, or there are files that the crawler cannot reach (e.g. because they are not linked to).
 Those can be added to pages.include.
-Also, if you want to visit certain pages under an excluded subdomain, you can add those to pages.include.
+Also, if you want to visit certain pages under an excluded subfolder, you can add those to pages.include.
 Note that pages.include does not support wildcards.

 In addition to managing what pages to visit (and not to visit), you can check